 Natural gas has been exported to Germany since 1973.
-Verbundnetz Gas was the first company to receive supplies.
-Today, Germany is the biggest buyer of Russian gas in the world, while German companies implement numerous projects jointly with Gazprom Group.
+Verbundnetz Gas and Ruhrgas were the first companies to receive gas supplies in East and West Germany.
+Today, Germany is the biggest buyer of Russian gas in the world, and German companies implement numerous projects jointly with the Gazprom Group.

 throughput of the Yamal – Europe gas pipeline